-Over the last decade, the total value of Florida’s merchandise trade has nearly doubled, surpassing $147.4 billion in 2015.
+Over the last decade, the total value of Florida’s merchandise trade has nearly doubled, reaching $143 billion in 2016.
 Florida companies act as key suppliers to buyers in dozens of countries worldwide, shipping goods made locally in Florida (“Florida-origin exports”), elsewhere in the United States, or in another country.
 Florida is also an excellent gateway for non-U.S. companies selling their goods to the vast United States market.

 Florida-based companies looking to expand internationally can take advantage of the comprehensive exporting assistance service provided by Enterprise Florida and its economic development partners.

 Strong Services Exports

-Florida has a natural advantage in the exporting of knowledge-intensive services, with its extensive global ties, linguistically diverse population, and a more service-intensive economy.
+Florida has a natural advantage in exporting knowledge-intensive services, with its extensive global ties, linguistically diverse population, and a more service-intensive economy.
 Florida is also a major global exporter of high value-added services, including accounting, communications, consulting, engineering, financial, legal, medical, transportation, and many other services.